deniz997/vue-counter/README.md

 Polling time interval is set as 0.5 seconds.

 ## Config
 This website can consume the api by making requests both on http and websocket.
 You can select the desired format and the configuration via **.env** file.
+If you change the **.env** file, do not forget to re-build the project.

 ```
 Example .env file